Site icon

 Thank you for supporting the arts as we all progress through these changing times.”
 Susan Romersa

-“Welcome back to this new unsettled world we are living in!
-I am glad that your gallery is opening back up, I ‘m sure it’s not been without a lot of new planning and hopefully some joy to be back at it!
+“Welcome back to this new, unsettled world we are living in!
+I am glad that your gallery is reopening.
+I’m sure it hasn’t been without a lot of new planning, and hopefully some joy to be back at it!

-Before all of this hit, I was to bring some of my ceramic work and was planning to do so for the June and August shows.
+Before all of this hit, I was planning to bring some of my ceramic work to the June and August shows.

 My schedule is not as full as it used to be and I would love to make a trip to the beach if that is a possibility!”
 Sandy Visse